Tulsa Police Department

 The Tulsa Police Department (TPD) is the principal law enforcement agency for the city of Tulsa, Oklahoma, United States.
-It is nationally accredited by the Commission on Accreditation for Law Enforcement Agencies It is the second largest municipal law enforcement agency in Oklahoma.
+It holds national accreditation from the Commission on Accreditation for Law Enforcement Agencies and stands as the second-largest municipal law enforcement agency in Oklahoma.

 TPD was officially organized in 1907 after the City of Tulsa was incorporated.
 However, informally, TPD existed as early as 1905.

 Organizational structure

-The Chief of Police supervises three deputy chiefs who are each in charge of a bureau.
+The Chief of Police supervises three deputy chiefs, who are each in charge of a bureau.
 A bureau consist of three to four divisions.
 Each division is supervised by a major.
 The Chief of Police reports to the mayor.